nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 System.out.println(TextUtil.getTxtLine(vm));
 ```

-By default TextUtil inspects all the properties (i.e. public no-arg get methods) of the class/object
+By default, TextUtil inspects all the properties (i.e. public no-arg get methods) of the class/object
 and concatenates them taking into account predefined formatting and padding options.
 You can modify the list and order of properties for a given class using the
 [Textualize](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/util/Textualize.java)